hellowhirl/my-bootcamp-learning/react_notes.md

 - also it makes our applications easier to maintain and unit test

 onChange event:

-occurs when the value of an element has been changed.
+- occurs when the value of an element has been changed.

 currentTarget event property:

-returns the element whose event listeners triggered the event.
+- returns the element whose event listeners triggered the event.

-- Rule of thumb: when building a form we should set initialize the properties of state objects to empty string '' or some value from the server, otherwise we'll get an error
+Rule of thumb: when building a form we should set initial properties of state objects to an empty string '' or some value from the server, otherwise we'll get an error

 VS code shortcut - Select all occurences

-CMD + SHIFT + L
+- CMD + SHIFT + L

 VS code shortcut - indenting line

-CMD + { OR }
+- CMD + { OR }

-abort early:
-by default terminates validation as soon as it finds an error
+abort early: by default terminates validation as soon as it finds an error

 - when setting up validation for a form all we usually need to do is set up the schema